shans15/Fault-List-Simulation/README.md

 # Fault-List-Simulation

 ## Overview
-This projectinvolves developing a program for fault listing and simulation in digital circuits.
+This project involves developing a program for fault listing and simulation in digital circuits.
 The program is designed to handle bench files representing digital circuits, allowing users to analyze and simulate various fault scenarios.

 ## Features